 Ten ounces of salmon will be enough to make about 6 sliders.
 Slice the salmon into 6 roughly equal-sized chunks.
 Each piece will be about 1-2 inches long on each side.

-If you have salmon with the skin on and need to remove it, check out these detailed instructions for how to remove salmon skin before cooking.
+If you have salmon with the skin on and need to remove it, you can do so with a sharp knife.

 Coat the Salmon Completely in Cajun Seasoning